tiabocolman/salesforce-key-value-configuration/README.md

 ## Deploy and Test

-Prerequisite: having sfdx cli installed
+Prerequisite: having Salesforce CLI installed; i.e. `sf` (v2)

 The script `scripts/build-on-scratch-org.sh` can be used to push the metadata to a new scratch org to test the functionality; unit tests are also run as part of the script.
-A single required parameter needs to be included, which should be the alias for a Dev Hub already authenticatd on your sfdx cli.
+A single required parameter needs to be included, which should be the alias for a Dev Hub already authenticatd on your Salesforce CLI.

 ```bash
 sh scripts/build-on-scratch-org.sh <YOUR_DEV_HUB_ORG_ALIAS>